aurxl/CC-T-Strip_Mining-Turtle/README.md

 # CC-T-Strip_Mining-Turtle
-type: quick shot

 ## Description
-Most of the code was written in one night around 3 a.m. with the power of a lot of Club Mate.
+Most of the code was written in one night around 3 a.m. with the power of a lot of Mate.
 So dont expect clean, efficient and readable code.

 This lua script was written for [CC:Tweaked](https://www.modrinth.com/mod/cc-tweaked) it may also work for other CC Mods.